selliott512/wad-tweak/README.md

 optional arguments:
-  -h, --help            show this help message and exit -c, --case            Maintain the case of regions. (default: False) -f, --force           Force.
+  -h, --help            show this help message and exit -c, --case            Maintain the case of regions. (default: False) -x, --dir-names       Output (eXamine) the lump names in the directory in
+                        directory order separated by spaces.
+Only applicable if a directory is read. (default: False) -f, --force           Force.
 Overwrite existing output. (default: False) -i, --invert          Invert.
 Invert the meaning of bare (no "=") lumps.
                         (default: False)